-Photovoltaic (PV) technology is one of the most promising renewable energy technologies to directly produce electricity from sunlight without any direct harm to the environment during operation.
-These devices are capable of producing electricity out of sunlight without noise, pollution, maintenance and depletion of materials.
+Photovoltaic (PV) technology is one of the most promising renewable energy technologies capable of directly producing electricity from sunlight without causing any direct harm to the environment during their operation.
+Additionally, PV devices can produce electricity out of sunlight without noise, pollution, maintenance and depletion of materials.

 Integrating PV elements into the envelope of the building is growing worldwide.
-Designers across the world are now exploring creative ways of incorporating PV technology into the buildings.
-A building integrated PV (BIPV) system is one such innovative system that can provide savings in electricity costs and materials, reduce emission of ozone depleting gases and use of fossil fuels.
-While most of the BIPV systems are connected to utility grids, BIPV may also be a stand-alone, off-grid system.
+Designers across the world are now exploring creative ways of incorporating PV technology into their projects.
+A building integrated PV (BIPV) system is an innovative system that can provide savings in electricity costs and materials, as well as reduce the emission of ozone depleting gases and the use of fossil fuels.
+While most of the BIPV systems are connected to utility grids, they can also function as stand-alone and off-grid systems.

-BIPV can be integrated in many ways including into a building façade, replacing or complementing roof structures, spandrel glass or into awnings thereby increasing access to direct sunlight and providing passive shading.
-BIPV in roofing systems replaces the use of traditional 3-tab asphalt shingles, seam metal roofing and batten.
-It can also be integrated to skylight systems.
+BIPV systems can be integrated into the construction plan in many ways including into a building façade, replacing or complementing roof structures, spandrel glass or into awnings, which will increase access to direct sunlight and provide passive shading.
+BIPV systems in roofing materials replace the use of traditional 3-tab asphalt shingles, seam metal roofing and batten.
+BIPV systems can also be integrated to skylight systems.

-- Power storage system comprising a utility grid in utility-interactive systems or a number of batteries in case of stand-alone systems.
+- Power storage system comprised of a utility grid in utility-interactive systems or a number of batteries in case of stand-alone systems.

 - Charge controller for regulating the input and output of power from the battery storage bank in case of stand-alone systems.